Annual population estimates tell new stories

 Fifty counties have seen at least a small population increase since 2000.
 But, as we saw at the national level, that figure doesn't tell the whole story.

-Exurban counties, including Isanti, Chisago and Sherburne, grew tremendously in the early 2000s, but that growth leveled off significantly when the recession hit, presumably a combination of the housing market and larger economic crash (which limited both the production of new housing and the ability of buyers to obtain credit for a new home) and shifts in demand for housing with lower commute costs.
+Exurban counties, including Isanti, Chiscago and Sherburne, grew tremendously in the early 2000's, but that growth leveled off significantly when the recession hit, presumably a combination of workers opting for lower commuting costs and the housing market crash limiting the ability of city dwellers who may once have moved to the suburbs to sell their homes.

 That leveling is starting to become evident at the regional level in the Central Region, home to many exurban counties.
 Nearly all counties in the region have seen growth level off or even dip slightly since the start of the recession.
 (Stearns, home of most of St. Cloud is an exception.)